denisreilly/ntp-bcp/commentsIESGLastCall.md

 DS: I agree.
 Only one point.
 Should we add a sentence why we not using normative language in this sections?

+DPR: We do have normative language later in that paragraph now saying that "It is RECOMMENDED that ISP's and large corporate networks implement ingress and egress filtering.
+Isn't that enough?

 # Comment (Discuss)